Search for Lorentz Invariance Violation with spectral lags of GRB 190114C using profile likelihood: Abstract

 \section{Abstract}

-We search for Lorentz invariance violation (LIV) using the spectral lag data for GRB 190114C using frequentist analysis, where we deal with the astrophysical nuisance parameters using profile likelihood.
+We search for Lorentz invariance violation (LIV) by re-analyzing the spectral lag data for GRB 190114C \rthis{from Fermi-GBM} using frequentist analysis, where we deal with the astrophysical nuisance parameters using profile likelihood.
 For this use case, we find a global minima for the $\chi^2$ as a function of energy scale of LIV ($E_{QG}$), well below the Planck scale.
-The best-fit $2\sigma$ central intervals for $E_{QG}$ are given by $2.81^{+0.96}_{-0.72}\times 10^{14}$ GeV and $9.10^{+2.59}_{-0.64}\times 10^{5}$ for linear and quadratic LIV, respectively and agree with the Bayesian estimates hitherto obtained in a previous work.
-Therefore, the results from frequentist analysis GRB 190114C agrees with Bayesian analysis and presents yet another proof of principles applications of profile likelihood in the search for LIV.
+The best-fit $1\sigma$ central intervals for $E_{QG}$ are given by $2.81^{+0.50}_{-0.37}\times 10^{14}$ GeV and $9.85^{+0.84}_{-0.60}\times 10^{5}$ GeV for linear and quadratic LIV, respectively, and agree with the Bayesian estimates obtained so far in a previous work.
+Therefore, the results from frequentist analysis GRB 190114C agrees with Bayesian analysis.